Monday 4th July 2022, 9.30am – 5pm, South Kensington Campus, Imperial College London

 Abstract submissions are open.
 Submit your abstract via the submission form.Abstract submission have now closed.

 Details of the workshop organising committee and programme committee can be found on the Committees page.

 Workshop registration is now open: RSLondonSouthEast 2022 Workshop Registration Form

-The workshop will start at 9.30am and finish by 5pm.
-Tea and coffee will be available from 9.00am.
+The workshop will start at 10.00am and finish at approximately 5pm, followed by a post-workshop reception.
+Tea and coffee will be available from 9.15am.

 Code of Conduct, Diversity and Accessibility & COVID-19 Guidance